datanav/docs/developer-guide.rst

 A :ref:`dataset sink <dataset_sink>` can write entities to the dataset.
 An entity is appended to the log if it is new (as in, an entity with a never-before-seen ``_id`` property) or if it is different from the previous version of the same entity.

 A content hash is generated from the content of each entity.
 This hash value is used to determine if an entity has changed over time.
-The content hashing is what enables :ref:`change tracking <concepts-change-tracking>`.
+The content hashing is what enables :ref:`change tracking <change-tracking>`.

 The :ref:`dataset source <dataset_source>` exposes the entities from the dataset so that they can be streamed through :ref:`pipes <concepts-pipes>`.
 As the main data structure is a log the source can read from a specific location in the log.
-Datasets have full :ref:`continuation support <concepts-continuation-support>`.
+Datasets have full :ref:`continuation support <continuation-support>`.

 .. image:: images/dataset-structure.png
     :width: 800px